Raicelys21/Raicelys21/README.md

 ## More about me

-- 🌱 I’m currently learning **UI/UX design, prototyping, edition and illustration.**
+- 🌱 I’m currently learning *programming and development*.

 - 📫 How to reach me: **codingwithrays@gmail.com**

-- 📄 I have a little bit of experience in **Monogame or XNA development and Unity using C#.**

 - ⚡ Know about my experiences in my instagram: [https://www.instagram.com/raicelys21/](https://www.instagram.com/raicelys21/).